felixchenfy/ros_record_rgbd_images/README.md

-# Press key to record color/depth images from ROS Topics
+# Press key to record color/depth images from ROS topics

 Keys:
 * `a`: Save a single pair of color/depth images to folder.